asmadsen/get-away/readme.md

 #### Insert-Koin

 Insert-Koin is a dependency-injection library made for Kotlin, it manages dependencies across modules as every other dependency-injection library.
 This is usually not used in so small and simple apps, but I really like the way it takes care of ViewModels by injecting it into Fragments that needs them.

+#### GSON

+GSON is a small JSON serialization and deserialization library from Google, which is commonly used in any Java or Kotlin application.

+#### Picasso

+Pisasso is a very tiny library, that only does the job of downloading images for use in the GUI.
+This is something that also is fairy common to utilize and gives an clean and easy way to manage an otherwise, mildly annoying thing of downloading images.

+#### Retrofit

+Retrofit is a small library which provides an easier way to interact with APIs, in this project I'm using a GSON plugin so it will automatically deserialize the data to kotlin object, as well as I'm using a plugin which makes retrofit return RxJava type observables.

+Retrofit is a library commonly used in the wild, and with the easy integration with both GSON for json deserialization and RxJava for returning responses as an observable stream.

 #### Anko